aeckhoff/wfEngine/docs/documentation.markdown

 ## A simple Example

-For the example we use classic URLs with parameters and a simple session object with a setValue and getValue function.
+For the example we use classic URLs with parameters and a simple session object with a `setValue` and `getValue function.

-in out execute function we instantiate the wfEngine and start the processing.
+In the `execute` method we instantiate the wfEngine and start the processing.

     public function execute() {
         $params = array('name' => 'simpleTest',